A Gibbs sampler for a class of random convex polytopes: Applications

 We consider the data set presented in \citet[p.191]{rosenbaum2002observational} regarding the effect of drainage pits on incident survival in the London underground.
 Some stations are equipped with drainage pits below the tracks.
 Passengers who accidentally fall off the platform may seek refuge in the pit to avoid an incoming train.
 For stations without a pit, only 5 lived out of 21 recorded incidents.
 In the presence of a pit, 18 out of 32 lived. \cite{ding2019model} reanalyzed the data to assess the difference in mortality rates.
 Their analysis suggests that the existence of a pit significantly increases the chance of survival.
 The data can be summarized as counts $(16, 5, 14, 18)$.
 Pearson's chi-squared test statistic is $\chi^2 = 5.43$ with a p-value of $0.02$, while the likelihood ratio test yields a p-value of $0.017$.
 The Bayesian analysis shows strong evidence for positive association, with posterior probabilities ${P}(H_+ \mid {\bf x}) = 0.99$ and ${P}(H_- \mid {\bf x}) = 0.01$.

 The DS approach applied sequentially yields the results shown in Figure \ref{fig:sequential}.
 The horizontal axis shows the observations, in an arbitrary order.
-The dark ribbon tracks $\pp(H_+)$ and $(1-\qq(H_+))$.
-The ``don't know'' probability $\rr(H_+)$, represented by the width of the ribbon, can be seen to progressively shrink.
+The dark ribbon tracks $\pp(H_+)$ and $(1-\qq(H_+))$ by its lower and upper rims, respectively.
+The ``don't know'' probability $\rr(H_+)$, represented by the width of the ribbon, can be seen to progressively shrink, but not systematically.
 The support for $H_+$ increases with each observation in $\{1,4\}$ and decreases with each observation in $\{2,3\}$ (as highlighted with background shades).
 Figure \ref{fig:sequential} is inspired by Figure 4 of \citet{walley1996analysis}.
+In DS inference, the width of the ribbon is part of the inference and could be used, for example, to inform decisions about the collection of additional data.